AdaCore/gpr/doc/gprbuild_ug/attributes.rst

   * **Target**: single value

     Value is the name of the target platform.
-Taken into account only in the main project. ote that when the target is specified on the command line (usually with a switch --target=), the value of attribute reference 'Target is the one specified on the command line.
+Taken into account only in the main project.
+Note that when the target is specified on the command line (usually with a switch ``--target=``), the value of attribute reference 'Target is the one specified on the command line.

   * **Toolchain_Version**: single value, indexed by a language